wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR INSYIRAH BINTI HISHAMUDIN/README.md

 | 12 | 6000 | 180 |
 </div>

-There are some important key metric measures that are looked out in this test such as average response time (ms), throughput (s), error rate (%), percentile 90th and 95th response time.
+There are some important key metric measures that are looked out in this test such as average response time (ms), throughput (s), error rate (%), percentile 90th and 95th response time.//descrb

 **📏Baseline Test**